HighStakesSwitzerland/docs/docs/delegating/secretnetwork.md

 ## 🏁 How to Stake

-1. Open the <a href="https://wallet.keplr.app/chains/secret-network" target="_blank" rel="noopener noreferrer">Keplr app</a>, select the chain and click on the **Stake** button.
+Open the web version of <a href="https://wallet.keplr.app/chains/secret-network?modal=validator&chain=secret-4&validator_address=secretvaloper1jgx4pn3acae9esq5zha5ym3kzhq6x60frjwkrp" target="_blank" rel="noopener noreferrer">Keplr wallet</a>, and click on the **Stake** button.
+Nothing more !

-2. Search for **High Stakes** in the list of validators and click on **Manage**.
-A new window will appear.

-3. Click on **Delegate** and enter the amount you want to delegate.
-Confirm by clicking on **Delegate** again.

 🚨 Always keep some coins to pay fees with.
 Never stake your entire wallet amount.
 Without money for fees, you can’t make any transactions!

 🎉 Congratulations, you’ve just delegated SCRT!